bacontime/blog-mirror/nature/clades.md

 So in this exercise, insects are crustaceans, and crustaceans are all shrimps, so insects are shrimps.

 Meanwhile, the 'classic' crustaceans are in the clade *Malacostraca*, which means 'soft-shell' in Greek.
-Aristotle gave them this name because their shells crush under pressure, in constrast to harder-shelled animals (like snails and oysters) whose shells shatter under pressure [^aristotlecite].
+Aristotle gave them this name because their shells crush under pressure, in constrast to harder-shelled animals (like snails and oysters) whose shells shatter under pressure. [^aristotlecite]
 The most familiar Malacostracans - 🦀🦞🦐 crabs, lobsters, and the other big shrimps people like to eat - are Decapods, in the clade *Decapoda*, meaning 'ten-feet'.
 Malacostraca includes the decapods as well as other creatures like mantis shrimp and roly-polies (isopods).